tildeleb/mpeg-decoder/README.md

 Simple, expositional mpeg-1 decoder written in pure go; not a production quality decoder.

 Soon to be added will be the code to perform the iDCT and pixel reconstruction.
-A (very) simple video viewer based on OpenGL is planned.
+A (very) simple video viewer (vogl) based on OpenGL is planned.

 Note: the code was transliterated from some (incomplete) C code I wrote a number of years ago.
 The code itself is not too bad at this point.
 However, some of the structure names still use old style C naming.

 Currently the decoder is able to parse mpeg-1 files (IBP frames) and store all the decoded data structures in memory.
 Note only the ISO-171172-2 file format is supported.
 The packetized format is not currently supported.
+However, a demuxer is planned.

 Running the program will parse the entire bitstream.
 If there are no errors there is no output.

 MPEG-1 has very little redundancy.
 Results with corrupted streams are not defined. *This is not a validating parser*

 Having said that, the parser does contain an exception based mechanism that could be used to recover from an error and scan for the next start code such as a video slice start code.
+While the exception mechanism is in place the restart code is not, nor are all the panics that are needed.

 On that subject, checking for errors when making many calls to read a few bits at a time is tedious.
 The bitstream code doesn't return errors on read although there are internal, non exported functions that do.
 Instead they throw a panic when they get an error, e.g. EOF after reading the last bit.
-The exception can be caught.
+That "exception" can be caught.

 Flags